Funding & Programs

 For High School Students & Undergraduate Students

-An Aspirnaut student works on her summer research project in the Cone lab.
+An Aspirnaut student works on her summer research project in the Ginsburg lab.

 This internship program is an opportunity for high school students from under-resourced communities to immerse themselves in a hands-on research experience.
 For students driven by a curiosity about the life sciences, we provide an ideal six-week exposure in the exciting world of scientific research.